ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 	}
 }
 ```
-We'll need to change it quite a bit and add our `ContextualBalloon` and `FormView`.
-We'll need to make sure Contextual Balloon is required when making an instance of our `AbbreviationUI`, so let's start with that.
+We will need to change it quite a bit and add our `ContextualBalloon` and `FormView`.
+We will need to make sure Contextual Balloon is required when making an instance of our `AbbreviationUI`, so let's start with that.

-Let's write a basic `_createFormView()` function, just to create an instance of our `FormView` class (we'll expand it later).
+Let's write a basic `_createFormView()` function, just to create an instance of our `FormView` class (we will expand it later).

 We also need to create a function, which will give us the target position for our balloon from user's selection.
 We need to convert selected view range into DOM range.
 We can use {@link module:engine/view/domconverter~DomConverter#viewRangeToDom `viewRangeToDom()` method} to do so.